ericmasiello/apis-workshop/slides.md

 ---

-## Clients and Servers
+## Clients, Servers, and HTTP

 --

 ### What's a server?

-Its a computer.
+It's a computer.

 --

 ### What's a client?

-Its a computer :)
+It's a computer :)

 --